azureuse7/public_code/11-Docker/11-Executable Docker Images/main.md

 ENTRYPOINT [ "rmbyext" ]
 ```

-The explanation for the instructions in this file is as follows:
+### Explanation of Instructions

-The FROM instruction sets python as the base image, making an ideal environment for running Python scripts.
-The 3-alpine tag indicates that you want the Alpine variant of Python 3.
+- **FROM** sets `python:3-alpine` as the base image, providing an ideal environment for running Python scripts.
+The `3-alpine` tag indicates the Alpine variant of Python 3.

-The WORKDIR instruction sets the default working directory to /zone here.
-The name of the working directory is completely random here.
-I found zone to be a fitting name, you may use anything you want.
+- **WORKDIR** sets the default working directory to `/zone`.
+The name of the working directory is arbitrary; `zone` is simply a fitting choice here.

-Given the rmbyext script is installed from GitHub, git is an install time dependency.
-The RUN instruction on line 5 installs git then installs the rmbyext script using Git and pip.
-It also gets rid of git afterwards.

-Finally on line 9, the ENTRYPOINT instruction sets the rmbyext script as the entry-point for this image.

-In this entire file, line 9 is the magic that turns this seemingly normal image into an executable one.
-Now to build the image you can execute following command:
+- **RUN** installs `git` (needed to install the script from GitHub), installs `rmbyext` using `pip`, and then removes `git` to keep the image lean.
+- **ENTRYPOINT** sets `rmbyext` as the entry-point for the image.
+This is what makes the image executable — anything written after the image name in a `docker container run` command gets passed as arguments to `rmbyext`.

+## Building and Verifying the Image

+Build the image:

 ```bash
 docker image build --tag rmbyext .

 docker image ls
 ```

-Here I haven't provided any tag after the image name, so the image has been tagged as latest by default.
-You should be able to run the image as you saw in the previous section.
-Remember to refer to the actual image name you've set, instead of fhsinchy/rmbyext here.
+No tag was provided after the image name, so the image is tagged as `latest` by default.
+You should now be able to run the image as described in the previous section.
+Remember to use the actual image name you set, instead of `fhsinchy/rmbyext`.